SVT-Robotics/recruiting-takehome-intern/README.md

-# SVT Robotics - .NET Core Take Home Recruiting Assessment
+# SVT Robotics - JavaScript Take Home Recruiting Assessment

 One of SVT's microservices calculates which robot should transport a pallet from point A to point B based on which robot is the closest and has the most battery left if there are multiple in the proximity of the load's location.
 You'll use a provided API endpoint to create a simplified robot routing API.